 each puzzle are available via a link at the bottom of the

-published several crosswords from other setters, and have been
+published several crosswords from guest setters,

 several requests I have added a beginners’ puzzle which, as the title suggests, is